Kaon Photoproduction and the $\Lambda$ Decay Parameter $\alpha_-$: Conclusions

 \section{Conclusions}

 The decay parameter $\aw$ of the $\Lambda$ is a fundamental physical constant that is used to obtain polarization information from reactions in which the parity-violating weak decay $\Lambda \rightarrow p \pi^-$ occurs.
 Its value has recently been thrown into dispute by a new measurement, thereby affecting all results that rely on it.
 We have made an independent estimate of this quantity by combining an ensemble of observables from kaon photoproduction measured at CLAS with constraints set by Fierz identities.
-Our value of 0.721 $\pm$ 0.006 (statistical) $\pm$ 0.005 (systematic), clearly favours the new BESIII result of 0.750 $\pm$ 0.009 $\pm$ 0.004 over the current PDG value of 0.642 $\pm$ 0.013, though it differs manifestly from the former as well.
+Our value of 0.721 $\pm$ 0.006 (statistical) $\pm$ 0.005 (systematic), clearly favours the new BESIII result of 0.750 $\pm$ 0.009 $\pm$ 0.004 over the previous PDG value of 0.642 $\pm$ 0.013, though it differs manifestly from the former as well.

-In view of that, it is obvious that past results which involve the $\Lambda$ decay parameter should be revisited to ensure that the derived quantities are in line with the new and larger reference value of $\aw$, considering, of course, the present uncertainty.
+In view of that, it is clear that past results which involve the $\Lambda$ decay parameter should be revisited to ensure that the derived quantities are in line with the new and larger reference value of $\aw$, bearing in mind the remaining uncertainty.
 This applies to data from all experiments where the polarization of the $\Lambda$ or $\Xi$ baryon was measured.
 As a consequence, phenomenological analyses of those data performed in searches for (new) excited baryons and their properties should also be updated.